JohannesFischer/photojunkies/framework/docs/en/installation/server-requirements.md

  * PHP 5.3.2+
  * We recommend using a PHP accelerator or opcode cache, such as [xcache](http://xcache.lighttpd.net/) or [WinCache](http://www.iis.net/download/wincacheforphp).
  * Allocate at least 48MB of memory to each PHP process.
 (SilverStripe can be resource hungry for some intensive operations.)
- * Required modules: dom, gd2, fileinfo, hash, iconv, mbstring, mysql (or other database driver), session, simplexml, tokenizer, xml.
+ * Required modules: dom, gd2, fileinfo, hash, iconv, mbstring, mysqli (or other database driver), session, simplexml, tokenizer, xml.
  * Recommended configuration

 		safe_mode = Off